IshvariDhembare/WPI_Forecast_Models/README.md

 # WPI_Forecast_Models
-This repository contains time series forecasting models (ARIMA, SARIMA, Holt-Winters, ARMA, and SVR) to predict the Wholesale Price Index (WPI) of potatoes.
-The study compares model performance using MAPE, MSE, and RMSE.
-Forecasted values help stakeholders manage agricultural price volatility and make informed decisions. 🚀📊
+This repository focuses on forecasting price volatility in agricultural commodities, specifically the Wholesale Price Index (WPI) of potatoes.
+Using ARIMA, SARIMA, Holt-Winters, ARMA, and SVR models, we analyze price index data to identify the most accurate forecasting approach.
+The results aim to assist policymakers, traders, and farmers in making informed decisions. 🚀